Derek-yfqiu/OCCReader_Binaries/README.md

 "OCCReader_for_ParaView_4.3.1_Ubuntu_14.04_64bit" requires ParaView_4.3.1.

 -> Unzip the ParaView bindary package, and also the OCCReader plugin file.
-Copy all the files from OCCReader folder to the "lib" folder of ParaView binary.
+Copy all the files from OCCReader folder to the "lib/paraview-*.*/" folder of ParaView binary.

 ->You need to load this library manually for the first time.
-In ParaView menu Tools->Manage Plugins, click "Load New" to load the "libOCCReader.so" in the "lib" folder, and select "Auto Load" to load it automatically.
+In ParaView menu Tools->Manage Plugins, click "Load New" to load the "libOCCReader.so" in the "lib/paraview-*.*/" folder, and select "Auto Load" to load it automatically.

 *******************************************************************************